Finite entropy translating solitons in slabs: Properties of the wings

 This means that along the curve $W\cap \pi_y(t_n)$, the $z$-coordinate has a local maximum, $p_n\in W \cap \pi_y(t_n)$.
 By Theorem \ref{theorem-compactness}, possibly up to taking a subsequence, $W - p_n$ converges to some complete limiting translator $W_\infty\ni 0$.
 We let $W'$ denote the connected component of $W_\infty$ containing the origin, and notice that its Gauss map $N(0)\perp\ee_1$.
 So, by Lemma \ref{Wing-1}, $W'$ is a graph $z=f_\infty(x,y)$ over the $(x,y)$-plane.
 Using the smooth convergence, given a ball $B_R(0)\subseteq \R^3$, for $n$ large enough, each $(W-p_n)\cap B_R(0)$ is thus also a graph $z=f_n(x,y)$ over the disk of radius $R$ around $0$ in the $(x,y)$-plane.

 But we have moreover, from $p_n$ being a local maximum, that

 for the graph describing $W'$.
-However $W'$ was either a tilted grim reaper or a $\Delta$-wing, where in both cases we know \eqref{non-convex} to not be the case.
+However $W'$ was either a tilted grim reaper or a $\Delta$-wing, where in both cases we know \eqref{non-convex} to not hold.
 This contradiction finishes the proof of the lemma, as the only possibilities which now remain are

 \end{proof}

 The next result is an analogue to Proposition \ref{planar-property} but for the grim reaper case.

 \begin{Proposition} If $t$ is large enough then $\mathcal{M}_W \cap W^+(t)$ is smooth.
 Moreover, $W^+(t)\setminus\mathcal{M}_W$ has two connected components and each connected component of this surface is a smooth graph (with boundary) into the direction of $\ee_1$. \end{Proposition} \begin{proof} Take $s>t$, where $t$ is given by Lemma \ref{saturday}.
 We have that the $z$-coordinate has only a local minimum and no local maxima on $\pi_y(s) \cap W.$